Maybeboard

 -Eidolon of Blossoms and Setessan Champion:

 Originally these were the only enchantress-like effects left in the deck because they specifically provide card draw when enchantments enter the battlefield.
-Initially I had included a critical mass of the typical on-cast enchantresses, like Mesa Enchantress, but in this build I wanted to build around enchantments entering the battlefield more so than being cast, so I opted for more self-mill forms of card advantage instead.
+Initially I had included a critical mass of the typical on-cast enchantresses, like Mesa Enchantress, but in this build I wanted to focus on enchantments entering the battlefield more so than being cast, so I opted for more self-mill forms of card advantage instead.
 Eventually I caved and included arguably the best of the enchantress creatures, Sythis, Harvest's Hand, because it's just that good.

 -Nyx Weaver and Mindwrack Harpy: